-I also fell in love with the Le Marais (4th arrondissement) during my first visit on the Paris Food Tour.
+I also fell in love with the Le Marais (4th arrondissement) on my first visit during a Paris Food Tour.
 With culinary delights at every corner, beautiful, small parks, and the lovely covered market, you can’t go wrong with Le Marais either.

 Tips for Visiting Paris

 Now you know where the best place to stay in Paris is… and the answer really depends on your travel style.
-Whether you’re traveling with little ones, on a honeymoon, are here to shop, or you are exploring Paris for the first time, here are some extra tips for visiting Paris for a day or longer!
+Whether you’re traveling with little ones, on a honeymoon, are here to shop, or you are exploring Paris for the first time, here are some extra tips for visiting Paris for a day, a week, or more!

 1. Stay vigilant!